Skip to main content

 Appeal Process

 There could be extenuating circumstances encountered by students that may affect their ability to be academically successful during an enrollment period.
 These circumstances include personal injury or illness that occurs during an enrollment period; death of an immediate family member or legal guardian during an enrollment period; or other documented circumstances that were unexpected in nature and beyond control of the student.
 In these cases, cumulative grade point average or completion rate may decline resulting in the student not meeting the minimum qualitative and quantitative standards previously described.
-If you wish to appeal your financial aid suspension, a Satisfactory Academic Progress Appeal must be submitted to the Financial Aid Office.
+If a student wishes to appeal financial aid suspension, a Satisfactory Academic Progress Appeal must be submitted to the Financial Aid Office.
 If the appeal is approved, the student will be placed on financial aid probation (separate from academic probation) and will be notified of the appeal results in writing.

 Loss of Eligibility